Stop Spending and Start Saving

 In the United States and many other countries worldwide, we’re obsessed with materialism.

-Not only do we want all the stuff, we silently compete with each other to try and have the best, biggest and most stuff possible.
+Not only do we want all the stuff, but we silently compete with each other to try and have the best, biggest, and most stuff possible.

 This obsession can manifest through buying one big, flashy thing like a giant McMansion.
 Or it can show itself through a series of smaller purchases like endless closets full of clothes, progressively flatter, bigger televisions, and the latest version of any Apple product being produced.